Arun-Sidhu/mavsdk-drone-controller/README.md

 │   ├── MavsdkDroneController.h
 │   ├── MavsdkTelemetryUtils.cpp
 │   └── MavsdkTelemetryUtils.h
+├── .gitignore
 ├── DroneAPI.h
+├── Makefile
-└── Makefile
+└── README.md
 ```

 `DroneAPI.h` defines the common interface used by both controllers.
 The mock controller keeps its own in-memory state, which makes it useful for checking the API without starting PX4.
-The MAVSDK controller handles actual MAVLink communication and includes validation and safety checks before sending flight commands.
+The MAVSDK controller handles MAVLink communication and includes validation and safety checks before sending flight commands.

 ## Requirements